"As a makeup artist and hair stylist, I get to pick up where nature left off and finish the narrative."

 - Professionalism under pressure

-While maintaining her own list of sought-after clientele and having had work published in Elle and Glamour, Connie has assisted artists from agencies, such as Streeters, IGA & See Management, working on shoots, including Vogue China, Lilly Pulitzer and Steve Madden.
+While maintaining her own list of sought-after clientele and having had work published in Elle and Glamour, Connie has assisted artists from agencies, such as Streeters, IGA & See Management, working on shoots, including Vogue China, H&M, Lilly Pulitzer and Steve Madden.